svirgilgood/shulgi/README.md

 To look up a word you can type it into the text box and hit the return key, or the button marked "Define!".
 If no language code is specified, a new tab will be generated defining it in Google Translate.
-You can specify a language using ISO langauge codes, and then tabs will be generated in the dictionaries that have been chosen by the developer.
+You can specify a language using [ISO langauge codes][iso], and then tabs will be generated in the dictionaries that have been chosen by the developer.
 This chrome extension currently supports:
 German (de), Korean (ko), French (fr), Hebrew (he), Chinese (zh), and Spanish (sp).
 To use the language codes, seperate the language code from the